fraxure

 Abilities:

-• Mold Breaker: Moves can be used on the target regardless of its abilities.
+• Mold Breaker: Moves can be used on the target regardless of its Abilities.

 Physical Characteristics:

-• Fraxure is a bipedal, reptilian Pokémon with a robust, muscular build.
+• Fraxure is a bipedal, reptilian Pokémon with a predominantly green body and a large, tusk-like protrusion on each side of its mouth.

 Behavior and Habitat: